santiago-afonso/read-pdf-as-images/README.md

     - a header comment summarizing original page count,
     - explicit `<!-- PAGE n -->` markers inserted before each page chunk, and
     - optional `<page-structure>` / `<doc-structure>` blocks when requested.
+- TOC/index extraction (`--toc`, best-effort):
+  - Emits the same pseudo-XML wrapper as text mode (`<pdf-metadata>` + `<pdf-text>`), but with `<pdf-text>` containing only pages that look like a Table of Contents / Índice / Index / List of Figures / etc.
+  - Uses regex + simple structural heuristics (e.g., headings plus lines ending with page numbers / dot leaders).
+This can miss real TOC pages.
+  - Caps output to 5 pages.
+  - If no matches are found, prints plain guidance text (no pseudo-XML) so agents can fall back to full text or image rendering.
 - Raw text mode (`--as-raw-text`):
   - Emits only raw markdown output (no pseudo-XML), using the same `pymupdf4llm`-based converter (still includes `<!-- PAGE n -->` markers).
 - Images mode (`--as-images`):